 Scope and syllabus

 This course will be delivered alongside the parallel course 'Extractive Industries, Energy, Biofuels and Development in a Time of Climate Change', worth 22.5 CATS credits.
 Students will have the opportunity to attend all lectures and tutorials, but the examinable component will be approximately 75% of the 22.5 CATS credits syllabus.
-The two topics not appearing in the exam will be confirmed by the course convenor at the start of the course and communicated with students.
 Material delivered in the lectures and tutorials which is NOT examinable will equate to two of the ten weeks of the course, and will be identified by the course convenor and communicated to students at the start the course.

 Method of assessment